But he wasn’t president, just a racist old relative with appalling fashion sense, and everyone else was pretending he didn’t exist.

 When I woke up, it was true.

+on the plush roof of the earth.
 After a while, it opens one by one its mush rooms.

 on the Underground map uneasily, wondering how such ideal points and lines can add up to anything resembling the surface.